Welcome to the eight step in our free professional learning series on personal blogging!

 This is handy when you want to change the size of the video embed, remove related videos when embedding YouTube videos or are embedding from a video sharing websites where you can’t use the video URL (e.g. Ted Talks, SchoolTube or TeacherTube).

-7. Place your cursor in the post where you want you it to be embedded and click on Add Media button.
+6. Place your cursor where you want the the video to appear and then click on the Add Media button.

-9. Paste the embed code into the Insert Embed code box and click Insert into post.
+8. Paste the video embed code into the embed code field.

-11. When you view your blog you should now see the video embedded in your post or page.
+11. When you view your published post you will see your video.

 We’d like you to add your voice and ideas to our ongoing conversation about blogging by undertaking one or more of these challenges: